dybiszb/CNNBinaryClassifier/docs/index.md

+## Description
+Following project constitutes a part of learning process towards completion of the author's Master Thesis.
+The main aim was to create a binary classifier that is able to distinguish between triangles and circles with usage of Caffe framework.
+The page describes used assets, network design and results obtained.
+If one is interested in scripts used, one is advised to click *View on Github* button above.
+Unfortunately, the train network could not be uploaded due to GitHub's 100mb file size restriction.

 ## Test Data
 In order to obtain the data for training/testing purposes, I helped myself with ImageNet webpage.
 The page contains of enormous number